strongdm/charts/deployments/sdm-relay/README.md

 * [A strongDM Gateway/Relay Token](https://www.strongdm.com/docs/admin-ui-guide/network/gateways)

 _**Note: In order to get a Gateway Token you'll need an external address to register.
-This is external address is immutable after creation.**_
+This external address is immutable after creation.**_

 ## Installing the Chart